VasuBhakt/voiceAssistant/README.md

 # 🎙️ voiceAssistant

 **voiceAssistant** is a Flutter-based AI-powered voice assistant, powered by Gemini 2.5 Flash.
 Ask it about Sports, History, Science, or any topic, and it responds via text and speech!
+Supports full multi-turn conversations, preserving context across messages for natural, human-like interactions.

 ## 🌟 Features
 - 🎤 Real-time Speech-to-Text recognition.